archilex/advanced-tables-docs/README.md

 Advanced Tables enhances Filament's [toggleable columns](https://filamentphp.com/docs/3.x/tables/columns/getting-started#toggling-column-visibility) dropdown with powerful column reordering.
 Now you and your users can move hide, show, and move columns to create a totally custom view.
 Best of all, when a user creates a new User View, their new column order is saved as well.

+> Note: When using a table with a [column layout](https://filamentphp.com/docs/3.x/tables/layout), the columns dropdown will not show the reorder button since columns cannot be reordered in this type of layout.

 ### Reordering columns

 To reorder columns: